Inductive biases in deep learning models for weather prediction: Key design elements

-Quantifying the uncertainty in a forecast plays an important role in all weather prediction tasks, especially for long forecast horizons.
-While NWPs typically capture model uncertainty indirectly via random perturbations of initial conditions \cite{palmer_ecmwf_2019}, DLWPs can directly capture model uncertainty either by producing probabilistic forecasts or by generating forecast ensembles via probabilistic generative models, as done in H22.
+Quantifying the uncertainty in a forecast is essential in all weather prediction tasks, especially for long forecast horizons \cite{palmer_decisions_2014}.
+While NWPs typically capture model uncertainty indirectly via random perturbations of initial conditions \citep{palmer_ecmwf_2019} and physical paremetrisations, DLWPs can capture model uncertainty in many different ways, incorporating predictive distributions and stochastic sampling procedures in their objectives.
+DL models can be trained to directly output a predictive distribution, either as a distribution over quantiles of a variables as in the MetNet models \citep{espeholt_skillful_2021, sonderby_metnet_2020, andrychowicz_deep_2023}, or as parametric (often Gaussian) distribution as in FengWu or an ensemble as in AtmoRep \citep{lessig_atmorep_2023}.

-Probabilistic generative models \cite{bond-taylor_deep_2021} are DL methods that can be used to sample new data instances with statistics that (ideally) fit the distribution of the original data.
-Generative approaches obtain samples from a distribution that is easy to sample from (e.g., a standardised Gaussian) and apply a learned transformation on these samples to produce outputs with desired statistics \cite{rezende_stochastic_2014}.
-The so-called reparametrisation trick \citep{kingma_auto-encoding_2014} enables the effective training of such models from individual statistical samples of model predictions.
-Generative Adversarial Networks (GANs, \cite{goodfellow_generative_2014}) and Variational Auto-Encoders (VAE \cite{kingma_auto-encoding_2014}) are the currently most well-established generative DL approaches, while normalising flows \cite{rezende15:NF,Kobyzev2021:NFreview} and diffusion models \cite{Ho2020:diffmodels} are currently emerging in DL as promising developments, but have not yet been applied to DLWP.

-Both recurrent forecasting models, H22 and R21, also utilise a generative component, which was found to be crucial to account for the uncertainty inherent in long-term recurrent video prediction \cite{denton_stochastic_2018, babaeizadeh_stochastic_2018}.
-R21 utilises a GAN to generate low-dimensional latent samples from a standard normal distribution, which then conditions all forecast steps equally on the largest represented scale.
-Similar mechanisms have been applied successfully for video generation \cite{clark_adversarial_2019}.
-Elsewhere, GANs have been successfully employed for the generation of both super-resolutions of atmospheric fields \cite{leinonen_stochastic_2021, chen_generative_2019, gong_temperature_2022} and extreme event forecasts \cite{price_increasing_2022, klemmer_generative_2021}.

-H22, on the other hand, implements a dynamic VAE, where a stochastic perturbation of the latent memory state is sampled at each forecast step. \citeauthor{girin_dynamical_2021} review the family of dynamical VAE models in-depth.
-The statistics of the sampling distribution are learned by the neural network itself: based on the current input and the recurrent latent system state, a prior density is generated, which predicts the model's uncertainty.
-The prior density is adapted towards the experienced posterior density via a KL divergence loss (see below).
-The posterior density, on the other hand, is estimated directly given the successive input and the system's previous latent state.
-Similar mechanisms have been recently applied for latent model learning tackling model-based reinforcement learning tasks \cite{hafner_dream_2020,hafner_mastering_2021}.

-As an alternative to modelling uncertainty internally, the output of a DL model can be formulated as, e.g., a mean and variance, or a probability over discrete bins, as is done in E21.
-In this case, the model's objective is to quantify its predictive uncertainty in combination with the forecast.